wilsonism/geo702/syllabus.md

 ### Be in contact.

 You are responsible for checking your UKY email account; the class listserv is what will be used to send communications outside class.
-Email is the best way to contact the instructor (place ‘GEO509’ in the subject heading).
+Email is the best way to contact the instructor (place ‘GEO702’ in the subject heading).
 Please allow at least 24 hours for a response by email during weekdays.
 The instructor will not necessarily respond to emails over the weekends.

 ### Be a resource for others.

-Students are strongly encouraged to exchange contact information with classmates, in order to facilitate the objectives of this studio.
+Students are strongly encouraged to exchange contact information with classmates, in order to facilitate the objectives of this seminar.

 ### Ask before recording.